hmcts/cnp-module-waf/README.md

-# moj-module-waf
+# cnp-module-waf
-A module that lets you create an Application Gatewatway with WAF.
+A module that lets you create an Application Gateway with WAF enabled